OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 - Changes that affect a large part of the code base
 - Speed optimizations
 - Adding / improving support for some platforms
-- Improvements in test suite / continuous integration
+- Improvements in test suite / Continuous Integration
 - Improvements in build system
 - Improvements in documentation
 - Packaging efforts (provided that they use fully reproducible open source build recipes)